 - The titular Dragonriders of Pern are chosen this way.
 The dragons form an empathic bond with a particular human, who is then shanghaied into the life of a dragonrider.
 The bond is so strong that riders of dragons who mate often wind up having sex as well whether they have a relationship or not.
 There are some cases (such as Holth and Moreta) in which a dragon will temporarily allow someone other than the rider they are attached to to ride him/her, which usually requires approval from that dragon's usual rider (and possibly from the temporary rider's usual dragon) and for the dragon involved to either like the temporary rider or be convinced that the situation requires it.

-- The Stormlight Archive has the Ryshadium, a breed of horses that pick their riders.
-Dalinar and Adolin each have a Ryshadium mount, larger and smarter then other horses.
+- The Stormlight Archive: The Ryshadium, a breed of horses that pick their riders.
+Dalinar and Adolin each have a Ryshadium mount, larger and smarter than other horses.
 Their antagonist, Sadeas is frustrated that he is unable to have a horse as fine, despite his great wealth.
+An offhand mention in the second book implies that the Ryshadium originally belonged to the Knights Radiant, and millennia-old worldhopper Hoid is pleasantly surprised when he discovers them.
+There's a scene in Words of Radiance where for plot reasons Dalinar's Ryshadium needs to carry Adolin for a short while and it apparently took a lot of convincing.

 - Dinotopia: Only a Skybax's rider can even get close, and the creature itself chooses when the rider has proven himself or herself as worthy to be made an apprentice and later a master rider.